salvois/DiscriminatedOnions/README.md

 Together with the `Option<T>` type itself, a companion static class `Option` of utility functions is provided.
 For a full description of those functions please refer to the official documentation of the [F# Option module](https://fsharp.github.io/fsharp-core-docs/reference/fsharp-core-optionmodule.html).

+Moreover, some novel functions not included in the F# standard library are included, such as async versions that may be useful when working with I/O.

 The `Option` static class also provides named constructors to create `Option<T>` values.
 The named constructor for `Some` helps the compiler deduce the generic argument for `T` reducing some bolilerplate, whereas the named constructor for `None` returns a singleton instance for `T`.

 ```csharp